Featured Plants - Page 1

 |

-Info: An old south cottage garden heirloom gladiolus with small vibrant magenta flowers grown in America since colonial days.
+An old south cottage garden heirloom gladiolus with small vibrant magenta flowers grown in America since colonial days.
 These bulbs increase year after year into even larger clumps.

 Gladiolus byzantinus, sometimes known as cornflags, mark many old home sites and cemetery plots in Texas and the Southern U.S. |